Champavati: Other tales

-According to scholar Kunja Behari Dash, in a Orissan tale titled Princess & Python, a princess is forced by her stepmother to marry a python.
+According to scholar Kunja Behari Dash, in an Orissan tale titled Princess & Python, a princess is forced by her stepmother to marry a python.
 Luckily, the python reveals himself to be a handsome prince.
 Jealous of her stepdaughter's successful marriage, the queen asks her husband to fetch a python for her own daughter.
 The second python, being a real animal, devours the girl during the night.